Chrishaywood/ProhelionDocs/pages/ArrowPoint/ArrowAndroid_Overview.md

 Examples of the software in use can be seen here - [https://www.youtube.com/watch?reload=9&v=lWkXEb8v1tk](https://www.youtube.com/watch?reload=9&v=lWkXEb8v1tk)

-If you are interested in contributing to the solution, please see our Contribution File.
+If you are interested in contributing to the solution, please see our [Contribution File](https://github.com/Chrishaywood/ProhelionDocs/blob/master/CONTRIBUTING.md).

 ## Features
 The application provides

-A Driver Dashboard showing all key information for the driver (we use this as our in car dashboard in the Arrow1)
+* A [Driver Dashboard](ArrowAndroid_Dashboard.html) showing all key information for the driver (we use this as our in car dashboard in the Arrow1)

-A Solar Energy Dashboard showing key solar data and battery information
+* A [Solar Energy Dashboard](ArrowAndroid_Solar.html) showing key solar data and battery information

-Customisable Alerts that can be used to alert the team or driver to systems going out of range or offline
+* [Customisable Alerts](ArrowAndroid_SystemDetails) that can be used to alert the team or driver to systems going out of range or offline

-Private Messaging for inter-fleet communications that does not require the radio
+* [Private Messaging](ArrowAndroid_Messaging.html) for inter-fleet communications that does not require the radio

-A Graphing Dashboard that can be used to graph information over time
+* A [Graphing Dashboard](ArrowAndroid_Graphing.html) that can be used to graph information over time
+* [Basic GPS tracking](ArrowAndroid_GPS.html) system to track the car location

 The application is compatible with

-Prohelion Battery Packs
+* Prohelion Battery Packs

-Tritium WaveSculpters
+* Tritium WaveSculpters

-Tritium BMUs and CMUs
+* Tritium BMUs and CMUs

 The Wifi connection should be broadcasting CANbus data using the Tritium CANbus identifiers.